Two Dreams in the Prison

 January 29 - Nº 29 Genesis 40

 When things all around you are dark, are you still able to see God?
 Does your life light up the darkness for others?
-Light does its most important work in dark places!
+Light is most effective when it shines in dark places!